-A home inventory—a detailed list of everything in your home, basically--can benefit owners or renters in other ways, too, such as by helping them speed up the recovery process, verify tax-deductible property losses, and keep track of all the things they’ve accumulated over the years.
+A home inventory can benefit owners or renters in other ways, too.
+For example, helping them speed up the recovery process, verify tax-deductible property losses, and keep track of all the things they’ve accumulated over the years.
 It even can help people figure out how much insurance they should buy.

 The good news here is that it isn’t very difficult to create this kind of inventory.
-In fact, it can consist of nothing more than a simple pen-and-paper record of all of your possessions, although most insurance experts and agents probably would suggest putting in a bit more effort than that—by, say, cataloging your valuables using photos (digital ones, especially) and video, too.
+In fact, it can consist of nothing more than a simple pen-and-paper record of all of your possessions.
+But most insurance experts and agents probably would suggest putting in a bit more effort than that—by, say, cataloging your valuables using photos (digital ones, especially) and video, too.